Weburz/terox/docs/src/content/docs/development-guide/spec-sheet.md

 ---

-This section of the documentations contains the "Software Requirements Specifications (SRS)" for RepoForge.
+This section of the documentations contains the "Software Requirements Specifications (SRS)" for Terox.
 All feature enhancements and related development on the project will be based on the criterias listed here on this document.
 Any other feature request or behaviour of the tool which can be considered out-of-scope of this document will not be worked upon.
 In case, a